How to Compress Images for Web Without Losing Quality

 How to Compress Images with Our Free Online Tool

-Our Image Compressor is designed to be powerful, private, and incredibly easy to use.
+Our Image Compressor is designed to be powerful, private, and easy to use.
 Because it’s a client-side tool, your images are processed directly in your browser—they are never uploaded to a server, ensuring 100% privacy and security.

 Step-by-Step Guide: